Motion capture: RGB-D cameras

-RGB-D cameras such as kinect capture both the color and depth images.
-By fusing the two images, 3D colored voxel can be captured, allowing motion capture of 3D human motion and human surface in real-time.
+RGB-D cameras such as Kinect capture both the color and depth images.
+By fusing the two images, 3D colored voxels can be captured, allowing motion capture of 3D human motion and human surface in real-time.

 Because of the use of a single-view camera, motions captured are usually noisy.
 Machine learning techniques have been proposed to automatically reconstruct such noisy motions into higher quality ones, using methods such as lazy learning and Gaussian models.
 Such method generates accurate enough motion for serious applications like ergonomic assessment.

 Non-optical systems

 Inertial systems

 Inertial motion capture technology is based on miniature inertial sensors, biomechanical models and sensor fusion algorithms.
 The motion data of the inertial sensors (inertial guidance system) is often transmitted wirelessly to a computer, where the motion is recorded or viewed.
 Most inertial systems use inertial measurement units (IMUs) containing a combination of gyroscope, magnetometer, and accelerometer, to measure rotational rates.
 These rotations are translated to a skeleton in the software.
 Much like optical markers, the more IMU sensors the more natural the data.
 No external cameras, emitters or markers are needed for relative motions, although they are required to give the absolute position of the user if desired.
 Inertial motion capture systems capture the full six degrees of freedom body motion of a human in real-time and can give limited direction information if they include a magnetic bearing sensor, although these are much lower resolution and susceptible to electromagnetic noise.
 Benefits of using Inertial systems include: capturing in a variety of environments including tight spaces, no solving, portability, and large capture areas.
 Disadvantages include lower positional accuracy and positional drift which can compound over time.
 These systems are similar to the Wii controllers but are more sensitive and have greater resolution and update rates.
 They can accurately measure the direction to the ground to within a degree.
 The popularity of inertial systems is rising amongst game developers, mainly because of the quick and easy setup resulting in a fast pipeline.
-A range of suits are now available from various manufacturers and base prices range from $1,000 to US$80,000.
+A range of suits are now available from various manufacturers and base prices range from $1000 to US$80,000.